jsuarezruiz/Nova.Avalonia.UI/README.md

 <img src="images/novaui_gravatar_light.png" alt="Gravatar" width="250" />

+### Particles

+The `Particles` control is a high-performance particle system for creating visual effects like rain, fire, fireworks, snow, confetti, and more.
+It features object pooling, GPU-accelerated rendering, built-in affectors (gravity, fade, rotation, wind), and shape variety.

 ### Scratcher

 The `Scratcher` control temporarily hides content beneath an opaque overlay.
 Users can reveal the hidden content by "scratching" the overlay with pointer input, similar to a physical scratch card.